arvidn/libtorrent/docs/manual.rst

 bytes that each bit in the ``partial_piece_info``'s bitset represents (see `get_download_queue()`_).
 This is typically 16 kB, but it may be larger if the pieces are larger.

+``num_uploads`` is the number of unchoked peers in this torrent.

+``num_connections`` is the number of peer connections this torrent has, including half-open connections that hasn't completed the bittorrent handshake yet.
+This is always <= ``num_peers``.

+``uploads_limit`` is the set limit of upload slots (unchoked peers) for this torrent.

+``connections_limit`` is the set limit of number of connections for this torrent.

+``compact_mode`` is true if this torrent was started with compact allocation mode for its storage.
+False means it was started in full allocation mode.

 peer_info
 =========